 In today’s “work from anywhere” model, cloud-based identity management solutions are quickly becoming the norm.
-Nowhere is this more evident than with Microsoft’s shift away from on-premise Active Directory federating with Office 365 to Azure AD as the primary identity.
-De-emphasizing and even eliminating ADFS and federation are bold Cloud First moves by Microsoft and it is the future.
-Microsoft makes this even more apparent with its integration of the System for Cross Domain Identity Management (SCIM) protocol into Azure.
-SCIM was created as a powerful means of standardizing, simplifying, and automating identity management of users, groups, and devices across cloud-based applications and services and Microsoft is betting big on it.
-The problem with SCIM is that it has yet to become widely adopted and many applications simply do not support it.
-So, if you have custom applications with repositories of identity information or use an on-premise or cloud application like SAP S/4 HANA or SAP Ariba or even a major HR system like UltiPro, you are not going to be able to integrate those systems with Azure unless you or the vendor builds a SCIM interface for each.
+To enable interoperable Cloud provisioning, Microsoft has embraced System for Cross Domain Identity Management (SCIM) protocol in Azure.
+SCIM was created as a powerful means of standardizing, simplifying, and automating identity management of users, groups, and devices across cloud-based applications and services, and Microsoft is betting big on it.
+The problem with SCIM is that it has yet to become widely adopted, and many applications simply do not support it.
+Suppose you have custom applications with repositories of identity information or use an on-premise or cloud application like SAP S/4 HANA or SAP Ariba or even a major HR system like UltiPro.
+In that case, you will not be able to integrate those systems with Azure unless you or the vendor builds a SCIM interface for each.
 This is no small task, because while the protocol is simple, building the interface is not.
 EmpowerID has stepped into the gap and built a Workflow-Driven SCIM Virtual Directory Server (VDS) that can sit between Azure and your non-SCIM applications.
 You simply connect those applications to EmpowerID and register the EmpowerID SCIM VDS in Azure.
 There is no need to wait for vendors or put in the time and effort needed to build a SCIM interface.
 EmpowerID takes care of everything for you.

 WATCH A SHORT OVERVIEW OF OUR